Skip to main content

 What are the risks of tattooing while breastfeeding?

-First, there are risks of infection, disease transmission, or allergic reaction when you get a tattoo.
+First, there are risks of infection, disease transmission, or allergic reactions when you get a tattoo.
 If any of these concerns occurred, it could affect your baby via breastfeeding.
-Getting a tattoo with dirty instruments could give you a blood infection like HIV, hepatitis C, or tetanus, some of which can be passed through breastmilk.
+Getting a tattoo with dirty instruments could give you a blood infection like HIV, hepatitis C, or tetanus, some of which can be passed through breast milk.
 Needing to take an antibiotic for a skin infection can create thrush on your breast and in your baby’s mouth, which can cause pain while breastfeeding.

 The organization also adds: “Most tattooists will not knowingly tattoo a pregnant or breastfeeding mother.
 This is for liability reasons on the tattoo artist’s part, but also to prevent any disease that might affect the growing baby, and to allow the mother’s body time to heal.
 It is suggested that mothers wait at least until 9 to 12 months after birth, when the child is no longer dependent solely on breastmilk, before getting a tattoo.
 Reputable tattoo artists will have a waiver for the client to sign that asks about pregnancy and breastfeeding.”